First Drive: 2018 Subaru Legacy with Fresher Look But Renewed Appeal?

 The Legacy appears to be bucking the trend of declining sedan sales.
-Despite the growing crossover and mid-size SUV stealing the spotlight from the lowly 4-door family hauler, Subaru sees growth potential in their sedan offering.
-And the refreshed 2018 Legacy, which finds a good dose of updates for the new model year, will set a new direction for the Japanese automaker.
+Despite the growing crossover and mid-size SUV stealing the spotlight from the lowly 4-door family hauler, Subaru sees growth potential in its sedan offering.
+The refreshed 2018 Legacy, which receives a good dose of updates for the new model year, will set a new direction for the Japanese automaker.

 2018 subaru legacy review LED headlight

-And Subaru’s CVT is updated to be much more responsive and refined for 2018.
-The engine and components shed weight to reduce vibrations while improving fuel consumption; while front and rear dampers have been revised for better stability and ride comfort for long drives.
+Subaru’s CVT has been updated to be much more responsive and refined for 2018.
+The engine and components shed weight to reduce vibrations while improving fuel consumption, while front and rear dampers have been revised for better stability and ride comfort for long drives.

 More aggressive, sporty exterior styling